Rayyan1704/Portfolio/README.md

 ## 🌐 Deployment

-This project is configured for easy deployment on platforms like [Vercel](https://vercel.com/) or [Firebase Hosting](https://firebase.google.com/docs/hosting).
+This project is configured for easy deployment on platforms like [Vercel](https://vercel.com/)

 - **Vercel:** Connect your GitHub repository and Vercel will handle the build and deployment process automatically.
 Remember to add your `GEMINI_API_KEY` as an environment variable in the Vercel project settings.